MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

 MGT 6066.
 Corporate Restructuring.
 3 Credit Hours.

 This course seeks to give students an understanding of issues in corporate restructuring.
 Topics include valuation, mergers, acquisitions, spin-offs, financial distress, corporate governance, and high leveraged transactions.
+The valuation techniques recquire students to develop forecasting skills and evaluate transactions using analytical and statistical tools.

 The course will examine commercial real estate assets from two perspectives: the unique nature of the financing and ownership structures and their role as an asset class in investment portfolios.
+Students will build financial models to mathematically analyze the impact of these different structures on required returns and portfolio diversification.

 MGT 6070.
 International Finance.
 3 Credit Hours.